Happy 5/29 Day! Regular readers probably already know that a 529 is a college savings plan. New readers who didn’t know that, just learned something.

-Today, their accounts have a little less than $7,000 – more than half of it from market gains.
+Today, their accounts have more than $6,000.
+More than half of that is from market gains.
 Hopefully that will buy a few hours of lecture by the time by the time they are in college.

 1. When money from a 529 plan is used for a qualified education expense, there are no taxes to pay on the investment gains.

 2. Unfortunately, it’s difficult to get great gains on a 529 plan since they are typically compounding for less than 20 years.

 3. You might be able to reasonably double your money twice in that 20 years.
 Thus one dollar invested at a child’s birth may be worth four after high school graduation.
 This assumption uses the rule of 69 with 7-8% investment growth.

 4. Thus, if you put one year of tuition in a 529 account at birth, it could fund their entire college education.
 (Unfortunately, very few people have tens of thousands to invest when a new child is born.)

 5. 529 plans are run at the state level.
 As soon as you are done with this article, you’ll want to look at your own state’s specific plan.

 6. Some states give you an extra incentive to open a 529 plan.
 My state, Rhode Island, gives a $100 grant if you sign up for a 529 plan when your baby is born.